 Sycamore Reservoir Trail is a 8.6 mile moderately trafficked out and back trail located near Mt Lemmon, Arizona that offers the chance to see wildlife and is rated as difficult.
-The trail is primarily used for hiking and is accessible from September until May.
+The trail is primarily used for hiking and is best used from September until May.

 Directions from Tucson: Drive up the Catalina Highway to the turnoff into the old prison camp beyond milepost 7.
 Turn left and follow the road either to a closed gate or beyond if it is open.
 Low clearance vehicles should park at the last building slab in the prison camp.
 Four-wheel drive vehicles with high clearance may continue the 1.25 miles to the trailhead.